mahshin1428/Paint/README.md

 ### Overall Best Solution
 Across the tasks, the **GPT-4o-style fixes** were generally the best because they were minimal, targeted, and reduced the risk of breaking the existing Swing UI.

----

-## Export to PDF

-If you need the final submission as `BSSE14XX.pdf`, open this README in your editor and export/print it to PDF with that filename.